 You can make an appointment, or attend drop-in sessions at your local sexual health clinic where the nurse can assess your situation to advise the best course of action for you to take.
 Even if you don’t have any symptoms, you’re still at risk of having an STI.
 Many people don’t know they have one as infections like chlamydia don’t always cause symptoms.
 Indeed 70% of infected women experience no symptoms at all.

-Getting tested will put your mind at ease and if an STI is detected, then early diagnosis is the key to getting it treated before it leads to any long term effects.
+Getting tested will put your mind at ease, and if an STI is detected, then an early diagnosis is the key to getting it treated before it leads to any long term effects.

-If you are not using any long term methods of contraception such as the pill, implant or coil or you experienced problems during sex such as a condom breaking then you may be at risk of an unplanned pregnancy.
-The morning after pill is available in such circumstances.
-It’s important that you take it as soon as possible as it’s most effective the day after having unprotected sex.
+If you are not using any long term contraceptive-methods such as the pill, implant or coil or you experienced problems during sex such as a condom breaking, then you may be at risk of an unplanned pregnancy.
+The morning-after pill is available in such circumstances.
+You must take it as soon as possible as it’s most effective the day after having unprotected sex.
 You can get it directly from a pharmacy or order it from Dr Felix.
 It’s also available from sexual health clinics and your GP.

 You may be at risk of having an STI if you have had a sexual encounter with either a partner of the opposite sex or a same-sex partner.
-This includes oral and anal sex and the genitals rubbing against each other.
+Unprotected sex includes oral and anal sex and the genitals rubbing against each other.

-Being prepared for a possible sexual encounter gives you the best chance at protecting yourself from the potential worry or risk of getting an STI or causing an unplanned pregnancy.
+Being prepared for a possible sexual encounter gives you the best chance at protecting yourself from the potential worry or risk of getting an STI or having an unplanned pregnancy.
 Condoms are the only way to prevent STIs.
-You can get them for free from sexual health clinics or they are readily available in shops and some vending machines.
-Stocking up and keeping them within easy reach makes them accessible when you need one.
+You can get them for free from sexual health clinics, or they are readily available in pharmacies, shops and some vending machines.
+Stocking up and keeping them within close reach makes them accessible when you need one.

-You should only stop using condoms with your partner after you have both been tested and have confirmation that you are free from STIs.
-If you do not want to have a baby then choosing a method of contraception that’s suitable such as the pill, IUD or implant is necessary to prevent pregnancy.
+A safe time to stop using condoms with your partner is after you have both been tested and have confirmation that you are free from STIs.
+If you do not want to have a baby, then choosing a method of contraception that’s suitable such as the pill, IUD, or implant is necessary to prevent pregnancy.